zonemaster/zonemaster-engine/README.md

 ## Purpose

 This repository holds one of the components of the Zonemaster product.
 For an overview of the Zonemaster software, please see the [Zonemaster main repository].

-This Git repository contains the *Zonemaster Engine testing framework*, and contains all code needed to perform the full suite of Zonemaster tests.
+This component is the Engine, the core testing framework used to perform the complete suite of Zonemaster's DNS tests.
+It provides all the code required to run tests on domain names, specifically their associated DNS zones.

 ## Prerequisites